trivikverma/researchgroup/content/mscprojects/mscprojects.md

 <br />

-#### 1. Analysing the socio-demographic and environmental impacts of on-demand transit across multiple cities.
+#### 1. Analysing the socio-demographic and environmental impacts of on-demand transit across multiple cities (with Spare Labs in Canada).

 >Achieving inclusion and fairness in policy interventions within cities has become a central objective for urban planners around the world.
 Modern cities have challenged planners to provide access to basic urban services to communities from all socio-economic groups.
 However, many urban communities are distinctly segregated in their access to amenities.
 Microtransit services are slowly filling this void for serving communities that do not generally have good access in cities.
 >